 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Asheville is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Asheville is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Asheville who work in food service (12.13%), sales jobs (10.08%), and healthcare (9.03%).

 Of important note, Asheville is also a city of artists.
 Asheville has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Asheville’s character.

-The per capita income in Asheville in 2010 was $28,106, which is wealthy relative to North Carolina, and upper middle income relative to the rest of the US.
-This equates to an annual income of $112,424 for a family of four.
+The per capita income in Asheville in 2018 was $33,176, which is upper middle income relative to North Carolina and the nation.
+This equates to an annual income of $132,704 for a family of four.
 However, Asheville contains both very wealthy and poor people as well.

-Asheville is a somewhat ethnically-diverse city.
+Asheville is a very ethnically-diverse city.
 The people who call Asheville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Asheville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Asheville include English, Irish, Scots-Irish, and Italian.
+Important ancestries of people in Asheville include English, German, Irish, Italian, and Scots-Irish.

 The most common language spoken in Asheville is English.
-Other important languages spoken here include Spanish and Other Indo-European.
+Other important languages spoken here include Spanish and Slavic languages.